 Oncology professionals from around the world are in Chicago for the ASCO Annual Meeting.
 There, they will discuss the latest advances and newest thoughts in cancer research.
-In today’s studies, researchers reveal how they look for new ways to use existing treatments in order to improve cancer care.
+Today’s highlights cover research that could potentially have the greatest impact to patient care for breast cancer, glioblastoma, neuroblastoma, and multiple myeloma.

 These studies from the ASCO Annual Meeting show some of the newest thoughts and latest advances in using immunotherapy and targeted therapy to treat bladder, stomach, and lung cancers.